A complete guide to people counting technology and its uses. People Counting in 2026: The Complete Guide

 photoelectric break beam people counter installed on either side of a door frame

-In the early 2000’s break-beam style counters were seen on doorframes across the country.
-The units used a basic technology to capture a general sense of a facility’s foot traffic.
-If the invisible infrared beam was broken, it incremented a count.
-The sensing unit included a small display for staff to read the foot traffic statistics for the day and reset.
+In the early 2000s, break-beam counters were commonly installed on doorframes across the country.
+These units used a simple infrared beam to estimate foot traffic—each time the beam was broken, the system incremented a count.
+A small on-device display allowed staff to view daily totals and manually reset the counter.

 Thermal Imaging